zeezephyr/urbanism-guide/content/en/austin/transportation/biking.md

 Biking in Austin is becoming more and more accessible with over 230 miles already built.
 With every bike lane we add we get more and more people out enjoying a simply more pleasant way of commuting.

 It's also important to note that not every commute is fit for biking and keeping your safety and comfort in mind is always the most important thing.
-Manual biking is most suitable to trips of 3 miles or less which fortunately makes up about half of all trips within Austin.
-With e-bikes this range is extended considerably.
+Manual biking is most suitable to trips of 3 miles or less which **[make up over half of all trips](https://www.energy.gov/eere/vehicles/articles/fotw-1230-march-21-2022-more-half-all-daily-trips-were-less-three-miles-2021)**!

+{{% alert title="+1" color="info" %}}
+With e-bikes your possible biking range is extended considerably and 80% of trips are 10 miles or less!
+{{% /alert %}}

 _TODO: Find the source on the 3 mile stat._